za3k/za3k.com/archive/logic_potions.md

     - A brew is a set of ingredients (repeats are allowed) and a result (one of the potions from the potion list).
 For example "Two hearts and a spade make a fizzy potion".
 Ingredient order doesn't matter.
 There's only one potion type -- you make a "fizzy potion" or a "red potion" but never a "fizzy red potion".
     - Normal (real) brews are played from a player's hand of ingredients, after which the ingredients get used up.
     - During a challenge, "thought experiment" brews are performed, which don't need real ingredients from anyone's hand.
 Just pull some cards from the deck as a visual aid, and put them back after.
     - Brews aren't written down.
-    - This means new brew results and Rules are allowed to contradict old brew results.
+(This means new brew results and Rules are allowed to contradict old brew results.
 Sorry!
-See *Emperical Potions* in "Variants" below for a more scientific setup.
+See *Emperical Potions* in "Variants" below if you don't like that.)

 ## rules
 Example Rules